-What if I disagree with the Ministry of Labour decision about my employment standards claim?
+What can I do if I disagree with a Ministry of Labour decision?

 Employment Standards Officers (ESO) decide employment standards claims made to the Ministry of Labour.
 If you disagree with what the ESO decided, you can ask the Ontario Labour Relations Board (Labour Board) to review the decision.